Raouf-sawas/sentiment-analysis-api/README.md

 $ cd docker-compose-API
 $ docker-compose up
 ```
-To run run the trainning imag with docker-compuse:
+To run the trainning imag with docker-compuse:

 ```bash
 $ cd docker-compose-trinning